 - Management review, as described in Section 7

-The organization should document the process for conducting the review and also document the review itself.
-After that, the organization should use the same documented process (or an updated version) to perform the ongoing, periodic additional reviews.
+Your organization should document the process for conducting the review and also document the review itself.
+After that, your organization should use the same documented process (or an updated version) to perform the ongoing, periodic additional reviews.
 The organization should always keep documentation of the most recent reviews.

 In order to identify the OHSMS issues, it’s important to review a broad spectrum of relevant information.
 Doing so will allow for identification of system and operational issues.
 Items to consider in the review are listed below.